sreading-MSFT/msix-packaging/README.md

 First build the project, then:

 ### Testing for non-mobile devices:
-Go to the build directory and run msixtes\msixtest.exe.
+Go to the build directory and run msixtest\msixtest.exe.
 You can run an specific test by running msixtest [test name].
 By default, the test will only output the failling tests, use -s to output successfull tests.

 ### Testing on mobile devices:
 #### iOS